 Frame Interpolation

-Process of synthesizing in-between images from a given set of images to create more fluid movement or to slow down the speed of a video file.
+Frame Interpolation, is the process of synthesizing new frames from a given set of frames to create more fluid movement or to slow down the speed of a video.

 Frame Interpolation options: